Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 # Rio to London Memory Game
 I created this memory game to not just be a game for the memory but to help learn a basic sentence in Portuguese at the same time.
 This game can be expanded to learn thousands of sentences just by playing this simple game.
 I arranged the cards with nice photos as well as words to make it look more attractive and added a countdown timer that can be started when the player is ready.
+And a moves counter so that the player can see how many moves it took them to complete the game.
 # UX
 This game is for those who would like to learn basic words and sentences in Portuguese with ease.
 Many people find it difficult or boring to learn a language but this game is designed to make it fun and easy to learn.
+I have created three pages at the moment for one whole sentence to be learned.
+There is an easy, medum or difficult level.
+Each page makes the sentence a little more complex to show how easy it is to learn a language.
-I have created one page at the moment for one whole sentence to be learned.
-This is plenty for a beginner so I didn't make any other pages for now.
+This is plenty for a beginner so I didn't make any other pages with different sentences for now.
 This game is very simple so that the user can focus on learning the words.
-There is an optional countdown timer made by using javascript for those who have learned the words and want to use the game for memory, or for those who don’t want to use the timer can first take their time learning the words and the pictures.
+There is a timer made by using javascript for those who want to see their progress in quickness playing the game.
-A User wanting to use the project as a memory game can simply open the page, click the ‘Let’s Go’ button on the welcome page and start straight away.
-When they have completed the game they can return to the welcome page or simply click the restart button.
+A User wanting to test the game can click on the instructions button to see how the game works.
+Then, they can simply click the ‘Let’s Go’ button on the welcome page and start straight away.
+When they have completed the game they can restart the game to try and beat their lowest moves score last time or they can exit the game.
+Additionally they can return to the welcome page a try a different level.
 Here is the Wireframe sketch for my project idea.
 This is the Wireframe for the project on desktop and tablet view.
 The game looks best on a desktop or laptop.

 ![Image of Wireframe](assets/wireframes/wireframe-for-second-project.png)

 # Features
 ### Existing Features
+* Instruction box — This tells the user how to play the game and helps them to understand the idea behind the project.
+* Game Level Option — This allows the player to choose the difficulty level of the game.
-* Countdown timer — This allows the user to practice getting faster at the game and to see their own progress.
+* Timer — This allows the user to practice getting faster at the game and to see their own progress.
-* Restart button — This allows the user to start the game again quickly without reloading the whole site and going back to the welcome page.
+* Restart button — This allows the user to start the game again quickly.
-* Pictures on Cards — This helps the memory of the user to remember the words they have learnt for a long term memory.
+* Pictures on Cards — This helps the memory of the user to remember the words they have learnt for a long term recall of the words.

 ### Features Left to Implement
 I would like to implement in the future a feature to display the words in the correct order of the sentence at the top of the page to show the whole sentence altogether.
 I would also like to add a voice feature that pronounces the words as they are clicked on.
 ## Technologies Used

 ### Javascript
-* The project uses Javascript to implement the card turning effect, shuffle and card matching effect.
+* The project uses Javascript to implement the shuffle and card matching effect.
 This was used to be able to intelligently restart the game so the user could play again,  match the correct cards together and flip them back over when they are not matched cards.
 It also shuffles the cards so that they user can play the game again without already knowing where the matched cards are.
-         The project also uses Javascript for the countdown timer.
-I used the idea from a youtube tutorial video to construct the countdown timer and I referred to a free code camp page to make the cards flip, shuffle and match.
+         The project also uses Javascript for the timer.
+I referred to a free code camp page to make the cards flip, shuffle and match.

 ### CSS
 * The project uses CSS to style the welcome page, game page, buttons, navbar, cards and titles.